-Recently I did a workshop, making this beautiful posy cake out of sugar flowers and buttons.
+Recently I ran a workshop, making this beautiful posy cake out of sugar flowers and buttons.
 It certainly created a lot of interest on Facebook!
-It is making most of the recent trend to make button bouquets and I used both button moulds and flower moulds and arranged them in layers.
+It is making most of the recent trend to make button bouquets.
+I used both button moulds and flower moulds and arranged them in layers.
 The effect is one of buttons and flowers cascading in colour – a real treat for design-lovers!

 I have also used buttons many times in the past to make pretty and slightly quirky adornments – as a centrepiece to a flower on ‘Bring out the Bunting’, for example from my Contemporary Cake Decorating Bible

 Or on my ‘Patchwork Heart Cake’ and the ‘Butterfly Buttons Bag’, from the same book.
 They are an ever-versatile design statement and, even better, there’s a button out there for everybody!